Unity-Technologies/com.unity.probuilder/Documentation~/installing.md

 3. Click the button next to the support entry that matches the render pipeline you are using.

   The Project view now displays the support folder containing the imported files under the `Assets/Samples/ProBuilder/<version>` folder of your project.

-## Compatibility with Unity versions

-This version of ProBuilder is only compatible with Unity version 2019.4 and later.